casper-network/docs-new/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## AccountHash {#accounthash}

-The AccountHash is a Hex-encoding of the PublicKey and therefore can be viewed as an Address.
+The AccountHash is a Hex-encoding of the PublicKey and therefore can be viewed as an address.

 ## ActionThresholds {#actionthresholds}